pylimitics/horatio/README.md

 The first major step is a working proof of concept project, which I can create in partnership with Claude.

-My possibly temporary project name is Horatio, after the calm, rational advisor to Hamlet.
+The project is called Horatio after the calm, rational advisor to Hamlet.
 He is an example of the rise of humanism during a theological era, which is an appropriate analogy for integrating symbolic and generative AI into a "neuro-symbolic" system.

 "Commentators including Freddie Rokem [he] have linked the name to the Latin words ratiō ("reason") and ōrātiō ("speech"), noting his role as a reasoner with Prince Hamlet" (wikipedia)